ZachWWalden/rpi-rgb-matrix-sink-server/README.md

 # Demonstration

 # Future Plans
+## A Note on Protocol Conformity
+At the moment the server does not conform to the network protocol.
+It assumes that the frame sent over the network shares resolution with the matrix array.
+What this means to the end user is that h_loc, and v_loc must be 0.
+This occurred due to memory bandwidth optimizations necessary to get a full resolution stream to a Raspberry Pi Zero 2W.
+That pi is only capable of streaming around 35-40 fps from a client.
 ## Netcode Rewrite
+Currently, the server only supports 1 connection at a time.
+For another client to connect to the server, the first connection MUST send a termination packet (pckt.color_mode == 0xFF).
+This is rather limiting.
+I plan to eventually rewrite the server code to use the select() system call rather than waiting on recv().
+This will support multiple connections as well as allow for pckt.priority to be used.

+Another limiting aspect of the current implementation is TCP.
+This type of protocol SHOULD use UDP.
+However, I wished to quickly complete this project.
+I decided that implementing Forward Error Correction as well as packet reordering was beyond the scope of a reasonable minimum viable product.
+I intend to implement these in the future.

 ## Per Panel Adjustable Color
+When I went about procuring panels for my array, I made the mistake of making three separate orders over the span of around 6 months from 2 different companies on AliExpress.
+Each order of panels has different color characteristics.
+I quickly implemented a simple rgb adjust system, similar to the one in Sony's picture profiles on their alpha cameras.
+But this simply did not make enough of a difference to match the color of the panels.
+To remedy this, I intend to allow the user to supply an unlimited number of 768 entry look-up tables (LUT).
+These These LUTs can be referened for use in an individual panel map.
+This will allow users to tune each color channel's gamma and chromaticity independently for each panel they have in their array.

 ## Primitive Drawing RPC Framework
+The graphics library I wrote supports drawing fonts and primitive shapes.
+It would be useful for a client to, instead of sending a raster bitmap, send a series of commands that the graphics library could execute, effectively being a remote procedure call framework.
+Each packet would contain all the procedure calls to draw a full frame.

 [^num_chains]: This value depends on what adatper board you are using.
 The Adafruit hat and bonnet both support only 1 chain.